|Renting the Right Way: Part Three - The Eviction Process||

 The Sheriff charges $60.00 to serve a Summons.
 If your fee was waived you must still go to the cashier.
 The cashier will stamp the papers and give you a receipt—either for your fee or for $0.
 Keep a copy of the receipt because it includes the sheriff’s writ number—the number they use to track service.

 Once it receives your paperwork, the Sheriff’s office will go to the apartment and try to give the papers to your tenant.
-The tenant must be served at least 7 days before the Return Date (the date you must both show up in court).
+The tenant must be served at least three days before the Return Date (the date you must both show up in court).
 “Unknown Tenants” are automatically served whenever any tenant is served by the Sheriff or one of the other methods listed below.

 What if I do not know the names of some of the people living in the apartment?